History of Tokyo

-The history of Tokyo, Japan's capital prefecture and largest city, starts with archaeological remains in the area dating back around 5,000 years.
+Tokyo is Japan's capital city and prefecture.
+Defined by city proper area, it was the world's 12th largest city in 2018, with 13,515,271 residents.
+The history of Tokyo starts with archaeological remains in the area from around 5,000 years ago.

 Tokyo's oldest temple is possibly Sensō-ji in Asakusa, founded in 628.
 The city's original name, Edo, first appears in the 12th century.
-From 1457 to 1640, Edo Castle was constructed, and was the city's center.

-Tokugawa Ieyasu, after finishing his conquest of Honshu in 1600, chose Edo as a new capital.
-Japan's monarchy at Kyoto became a symbolic entity, as the country's real power was given to Edo's Tokugawa shogunate.
-By the 1650s, it became Japan's largest city, and by 1720, it was the world's largest.
+From 1457 to 1640, Edo Castle was constructed, and it became the city's center.
+Tokugawa Ieyasu, after conquering Edo's island of Honshu in 1600, chose Edo to replace Kyoto as Japan's capital.
+Japan's monarchy at Kyoto became a symbolic entity, as actual power was given to Edo's Tokugawa shogunate.
+By the 1650s, Edo became Japan's largest city, and by 1720, it was the world's largest.
 The Great Fire of Meireki in 1657 killed around 108,000 people.

-After the opening of Japan in 1854, there was conflict over Japan's governance.
-This led to the Boshin War and Meiji Restoration: the shogunate was dissolved, and the imperial monarchy's powers were restored at Edo, renamed Tokyo.
-In the 20th century, city was destroyed by the Great Kanto earthquake and the Allied bombings during World War II.
-Over 100,000 people died in the U.S.' Operation Meetinghouse.
+After Japan opened itself to most foreigners in 1854, there was conflict over Japan's governance which led to the Boshin War and Meiji Restoration.
+The shogunate was dissolved, and the monarchy's powers were restored at Edo, renamed Tokyo.

-After Japan surrendered to America in 1945, America occupied the city until 1952.
-The post-war Japanese economic miracle and the 1964 Summer Olympics allowed the city to rebuild and grow.
-The city's transportation needs were met by the interlocking of the Tokyo Metro, Toei Subway, and Shinkansen.
-In 1990, the country entered a period of economic stagnation called the Lost Decades.
-The COVID-19 pandemic scaled back the 2020 Summer Olympics.
-Defined by United Nations estimates, Tokyo was the world's largest city in 2018 with 37,468,000 people.
-Judged by city proper, it was the 12th largest, with 13,515,271.
+The city was destroyed by the 1923 Great Kantō earthquake, and Allied bombings during World War II.
+Over 100,000 people died from the United States' 1945 bombings known as Operation Meetinghouse.
+After Japan surrendered to the Allies later that year, the U.S. occupied the country until 1952.
+The post-war Japanese economic miracle and the 1964 Summer Olympics allowed Tokyo to rebuild and grow.
+Its residents' transportation needs were met by the interlocking of the Tokyo Metro, Toei Subway, and Shinkansen.
+In the 1990s, Japan entered a period of economic stagnation called the Lost Decades, worsened by the COVID-19 pandemic which scaled back the 2020 Summer Olympics.
+(Note: The Olympics were originally planned for 2020, but the pandemic delayed them to 2021; despite this, its name remained the "2020 Summer Olympics".)